erdnaxe/kraby/docs/install_nanopi_linux.md

 Reboot and connect to WiFi "Hexapod" with password "tfpopcorns", then `ssh pi@10.42.0.1`.

+!!!
+Note

-_Note:_ you can plug wired Internet access and NetworkManager will automatically use and share this connection.
+    You can plug wired Internet access
+	and NetworkManager will automatically use and share this connection.

 ## Test the MPU9250